pushingice/scavenger-hunt/README.md

     git clone https://github.com/pushingice/scavenger-hunt.git
     cd scavenger-hunt

-First, choose a secret number to share with your team, or keep to yourself if you are working alone.
+First, choose a secret number with at least 4 digits to share with your team, or keep to yourself if you are working alone.
 Don't forget it!
 The secret number makes your clues unique, so other teams can't look over your shoulder.
 Then type:

     python generate_clues.py [secret number]